Financial Plan (Budget) and Financial Reporting

 What are the financial reporting requirements for municipalities?

-Starting April 1, 2020, all municipalities, no matter what their budgeted expenditures are, will be required to appoint an auditor to conduct an annual audit of finances of the municipality.
+All municipalities, no matter the size of their budgeted expenditures, are required to appoint an auditor to conduct an annual audit of finances of the municipality.

-What is the Municipal Financial Information Return (MFIR)?
+What is the Annual Municipal Information Return (AMIR)?

 What are the timelines for financial reporting?